Sea-n/resume/resume.typ

     "May.
 2020 - Now",
   )
   #resume_item[
-    - Build logs management system with OpenSearch, Vector, and Fluent Bit.
+    - #strong[Build logs management system with OpenSearch, Vector, and Fluent Bit.]

+      Write Ansible playbook to automate the deploy process, and to automatically rolling upgrade the cluster to prevent downtime.

+    - #strong[Build metrics monitoring system with Prometheus, Thanos, and Grafana.]

+      In order to monitor multiple Kubernetes cluster, introducing Thanos to provide the ability to query across different cluster and long term metric storage.

-    - Redesign Kubernetes IaC with Flux CD and Ansible.
+    - #strong[Redesign Kubernetes IaC with Flux CD and Ansible.]

+      Redesign the deploy process and introduce Flux CD to achieve intuitive GitOps process, which makes us to easily manage multiple Kubernetes cluster instances.

+    - Design IaC for monitoring mixins with Jsonnet and Flux CD OCI artifacts.
     - Manage high availability OpenLDAP cluster.
+    - Write Ansible playbook to do CI/CD for complex Nginx configuration files.
   ]

   #resume_section("Education")